-4.17.3 If a Previous CSP acts to initiate a Reversal as per clause 4.17.2 they must do so promptly, and the Reversal must be submitted within 180 calendar days of the BPCN or BTTN date of the unauthorised Port.
+- 4.18.3 If a Previous CSP acts to initiate a Reversal as per clause 4.18.2 they must do so promptly, and the Reversal must be submitted within 180 calendar days of the BPCN or BTTN date of the unauthorised Port. - 4.18.4 Prior to initiating a Reversal as per clause 4.18.2, the Previous CSP must obtain a Reversal Authorisation from the Customer.